 Your Debt to Income (DTI) ratio is also a big factor.
 Look at your monthly income.
 Now consider all of your monthly debt; credit cards, school loans, car payments, utilities, etc… You want that percentage of debt to be a small percentage of your total income.
 If you’re self-employed and looking at roughly 40% or more of your total income, you’re going to face many more hoops before you qualify.

 Stay Organized and Keep Great Records

-You are going to need 2 years of tax records; both personal and business, your EIN number and/or business license, records showing a upward trajectory on your income over time ( 2 years at minimum.)
+You are going to need 2 years of tax records; both personal and business, your EIN number and/or business license, and records showing an upward trajectory on your income over time ( 2 years at a minimum.)